AntonisCSt/DTC_data_engineering_project/README.md

 ## DataTalksClub Data Engineering Course 2023

 ## About the project
+Link to the dashboard: https://lookerstudio.google.com/s/mRI3MW97ePw (note that I may have not updated the daily or have up and running the live view for cost reasons :) )

 The project’s goal is to show stats regarding YouTube playlists.
 Specifically, we choose the playlist of DataTalksClub courses.
 We show daily information through a Batch pipeline and live changes in a Stream pipeline.